SaniyaAbushakimova/AcademiX-Academic-Paper-Manager/README.md

 ## About the project

-**PaperPlex** research paper managing application focuses on creating a system for managing academic research papers.
+**AcademiX** research paper managing application focuses on creating a system for managing academic research papers.
 It will allow users to create and manage personalized reading lists by adding or deleting papers.
 This application will also incorporate a search functionality, allowing users to find papers based on keywords and filters.
 Furthermore, users can privately take and save notes linked to specific papers.

 ## Content